 WILD STRAWBERRY FRAGARIA VESCA

 This true wild strawberry, one of the parents of all cultivated varieties, produces uncountable masses of small but very sweetly-flavoured fruits from early summer until late autumn.
-It is perpetual fruiting and gives a constant supply of fruits unlike the larger cultivated forms.
+Making a very low, steadily-running carpet of fruit, is perpetual fruiting and gives a constant supply of fruits unlike the larger cultivated forms.
 For a never-before-experienced treat, collect a small bowl full, leave them for an hour or so in a warm place, then smell them.
 You will experience a perfume like no other!
 It may self-seed into places where it is happy ensuring fruit all summer long.
-In the wild it grows naturally throughout much of the Northern Hemisphere, and that produces edible fruits.
+In the wild it grows naturally throughout much of the Northern Hemisphere.

 Common name:Wild strawberry, woodland strawberry, Alpine strawberry, Carpathian strawberry, European strawberry, or fraisier des bois.